BendibMohamedAnis/HangMan/README.md

 ## HangMan

-HangMan game with python , enter letters and guess the word before the man gets hanged
+HangMan is a project I created using Python .
+It is a classic word-guessing game where the player has to guess a secret word by suggesting letters one by one.
+The game is played with two players, where one player thinks of a word and the other player tries to guess it by suggesting letters.
+For each incorrect guess, a part of a hangman is drawn.
+The game ends when the player either guesses the word or the hangman is fully drawn.

 ## Vesion 1